Williams, Oregon

 Williams is an unincorporated community and census-designated place (CDP) in Josephine County, Oregon, United States.
 As of the 2010 census it had a population of 1,072.

 There were three different post offices in the area named for their proximity to Williams Creek: Williams, Williamsburg and Williams Creek (in Jackson County).
 Williams Creek, which flows into the Applegate River, was named for Captain Robert Williams, who fought against Rogue River Indians along the creek during the Rogue River Wars of 1855–6.
 Williams post office was established in 1881 and is about six miles upstream from Provolt on Williams Creek, and two miles west of the Jackson-Josephine county line.
 The community is served by the Three Rivers School District; Williams Elementary School is located in the community.

 Geography

 Williams is in southeastern Josephine County, in the valley of Williams Creek, a north-flowing tributary of the Applegate River and part of the Rogue River watershed.
 It sits to the northeast of the Siskiyou Mountains and is 6 mi south of Provolt and 19 mi south of Grants Pass, the Josephine county seat.

 According to the U.S. Census Bureau, the Williams CDP has an area of 29.3 sqkm, all of it recorded as land.

 Demographics

+In 2022, Williams, OR had a population of 1.17k people with a median age of 43.2 and a median household income of $81,310.
+Between 2021 and 2022 the population of Williams, OR grew from 1,033 to 1,173, a 13.6% increase and its median household income grew from $70,739 to $81,310.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Williams has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences hot and dry summers, with the average temperatures for July and August reaching above 80 °F. According to the Köppen Climate Classification system, Williams has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.